golangci/golangci-lint/README.md

 - [gocritic](https://github.com/go-critic/go-critic) - The most opinionated Go source code linter
 - [gochecknoinits](https://github.com/leighmcculloch/gochecknoinits) - Checks that no init functions are present in Go code
 - [gochecknoglobals](https://github.com/leighmcculloch/gochecknoglobals) - Checks that no globals are present in Go code
-- [godox](https://github.com/matoous/godox) - Reports unresolved TODOS and FIXMES
+- [godox](https://github.com/matoous/godox) - Tool for detection of FIXME, TODO and other comment keywords
 - [funlen](https://github.com/ultraware/funlen) - Tool for detection of long functions

 ## Configuration